-Responsibilities Members: Rodney C. Adkins Avid Modjtabai R. Kerry Clark James A. Lawrence (Chair) Meetings in fiscal 2019: 4 Responsibilities The Compensation Committee is charged with: Overseeing the Company's overall compensation structure, policies and programs.
-Assisting the Board in fulfilling its responsibilities with respect to administering the Company's long-term incentive plan.
-Reviewing and approving compensation arrangements with executive officers of the Company.
-Evaluating the performance of and recommending to the Board the compensation for the CEO.
-As of June 12, 2019, Handling Director compensation oversight and recommending to the Board any changes to Director compensation.
-The Compensation Committee's objective is to establish and administer a "total compensation program" that fairly an competitively rewards long-term performance and enhances shareholder value.
+Members: Responsibilities James A. The Compensation Committee is charged with: Lawrence (Chair) Rodney C. Adkins Jo Ann Jenkins Overseeing the Company's overall compensation structure, policies and programs.
+Avid Modjtabai Assisting the Board in fulfilling its responsibilities with respect to administering the Company's long-term incentive plan.
+Meetings in fiscal 2020: 4 Reviewing and approving compensation arrangements with executive officers of the Company. liscal 2020.
+4 • Evaluating the performance of and recommending to the Board the compensation for the CEO.
+Handling Director compensation oversight and recommending to the Board any changes to Director compensation.
+The Compensation Committee's objective is to establish and administer a "total compensation program" that fairly and competitively rewards long-term performance and enhances shareholder value.

 The Compensation Committee has the authority to retain an independent executive compensation consultant to assist in the evaluation of compensation for the Company's executive officers and Directors, and to help ensure the objectivity and appropriateness of the actions of the Compensation Committee.
 The Compensation Committee has the sole authority to retain, at the Company's expense, and terminate any such consultant, including the sole authority to approve such consultant's fees and other terms of engagement.
-The Compensation Committee retained Meridian Compensation Partners, LLC ("Meridian") as the Compensation Committee's independent compensation consultant for fiscal 2019.
+The Compensation Committee retained Meridian Compensation Partners, LLC ("Meridian") as the Compensation Committee's independent compensation consultant for fiscal 2020.
 The Compensation Committee assessed the independence of Meridian pursuant to the SEC and Nasdaq rules and concluded that no conflict of interest existed that prevented, or will prevent, Meridian from being an independent consultant to the Compensation Committee.